JerylLee/SupplyChainAnalysis/README.md

 - Recommendations:

-Product Expansion: Given the high demand for skincare products, retailers and brands should consider expanding their skincare product offerings to cater to different skin types, concerns, and preferences.
+- Product Expansion: Given the high demand for skincare products, retailers and brands should consider expanding their skincare product offerings to cater to different skin types, concerns, and preferences.

-Marketing Emphasis: Allocate marketing resources to highlight skincare products, emphasizing their benefits, ingredients, and effectiveness to attract and retain customers.
+- Marketing Emphasis: Allocate marketing resources to highlight skincare products, emphasizing their benefits, ingredients, and effectiveness to attract and retain customers.

-Strategic Partnerships: Collaborate with skincare experts, dermatologists, and influencers to endorse skincare products and build credibility and trust among consumers.
+- Strategic Partnerships: Collaborate with skincare experts, dermatologists, and influencers to endorse skincare products and build credibility and trust among consumers.

-Distribution Channels: Ensure skincare products are readily available across various distribution channels, including online platforms, retail stores, and specialty outlets, to reach a wider audience and maximize sales potential.
+- Distribution Channels: Ensure skincare products are readily available across various distribution channels, including online platforms, retail stores, and specialty outlets, to reach a wider audience and maximize sales potential.

 **Defect Rates Analysis**

-Road transportation has the highest defect rate compared to other modes.
+- Road transportation has the highest defect rate compared to other modes.

-Road Transportation:

-Skincare products may be particularly susceptible to defects during road transportation due to their fragile nature and sensitivity to temperature and environmental conditions.
+- Skincare products may be particularly susceptible to defects during road transportation due to their fragile nature and sensitivity to temperature and environmental conditions.

-Common defects associated with road transportation of skincare products may include product breakage, leakage, contamination, and degradation of quality.
+- Common defects associated with road transportation of skincare products may include product breakage, leakage, contamination, and degradation of quality.

-Temperature fluctuations during transit, rough handling, and prolonged delivery times on the road can exacerbate these defects.
+- Temperature fluctuations during transit, rough handling, and prolonged delivery times on the road can exacerbate these defects.